pliablepixels/zoneminder_viewer/README.md

 - Day 2: (After I pivoted my approach), I found it to be something I can leverage with two habit changing lessons for me:
    - I have to be patient with it failing, repeatedly.
 It knows how to fix bugs, and when bugs are generated that are specific, it can fix them better.
 Just like a starter developer.
 Huh.
    - I have to instruction it with technical details where possible.
 If I give it a non technical goal, more often than not, it will generate a mess.
 This means, I need to know my stuff and guide it when it flounders (and it flounders often)
-- Day 3: Much better, I roughed in an events view in seconds, now that I know how to work with it
+- Day 3: Much better, I roughed in an events view in seconds, now that I know how to work with it.
+However, there are many prompting loops required to fix issues it continues to create.

 - The jury is still out on quality.
 I don't see it generating modular/structured  code  and nor is great quality (for example, the authentication code it generated, even when I asked for a modular service was not modular, and nor was it callable from other services.
 I had to prompt it with specific guidance to make it callable from other services.
 Similarly, the amount of times it has generated code telling me "it should all work" followed by the next analysis fixing syntax errors it self created earlier is funny).

 - It still continues to make large scale mistakes for simple asks.
 Sometimes it works well, sometimes it goes on a complete tangent, that I just have to ask it to undo.
 For example, even though I got events working in minutes, when I asked it fix one aspect of the events screen, it completely messed up my generic zoneminder API services to a point that monitors stopped working.

-- **The absolutely most frustrating part was that it kept breaking reasonable code it wrote earlier while trying to fix a completely unrelated problem.
+- **The most frustrating part was that it kept breaking reasonable code it wrote earlier while trying to fix a completely unrelated problem.
 This happens over and over again.
 Get ready with your undo prompts**.
 For example, I ask it to fix an event format, and our good friend goes ahead and concludes my service API for retrieving monitors is broken and goes about fixing (breaking it)

 ![](images/monitors.png?raw=true)
 ![](images/events.png?raw=true)